fsi-open/datagrid-bundle/README.md

 ```

-How to display created grid in twig template:
+How to display created datagrid in twig template:

 ```